-Striking map of the state from Finley's atlas, colored by counties and shows towns, roads, rivers, mountains and other geographical features.
+Striking map of the state from Finley's atlas, colored by counties and showing towns, roads, rivers, mountains and other geographical features.
 The western portion of the state lacks a number of Counties, which will later be part of West Virginia.
 A sharp clean example of this highly desirable map.

 Anthony Finley (1784-1836) was an American map publisher.
 Little is known about his life.
 He is presumed to have been born in Philadelphia, where he also died.
 A publisher, Finley was also involved in several Philadelphia civic and professional societies such as the Philadelphia Apprentices’ Library.
 He may have been in business as early as 1809 and his first publication dates from ca. 1811.